rarible/protocol/docs/union-sdk.md

 1. Install required packages using npm or yarn.

-    For most of the projects, apart of the Rarible SDK we'll also need web3.
+   For most projects, we'll need the Rarible SDK and web3.

     ```
     npm install -D @rarible/sdk
     npm install web3
     ```

    or using yarn

     ```
     yarn add @rarible/sdk -D